 It is the responsibility of the Meet Referee or the Deck Referee to establish the specific procedure to be used for the communication of potential disqualifications at the meet.
 The procedure should cover how communications should flow and who has the responsibility for writing the disqualification.
-The recommended procedure may need to be adjusted depending on conditions of the session.

 The only official authorized to approve or reject a disqualification is the Deck Referee.
 The Deck Referee must obtain sufficient information to make this decision.
-When Chief Judges are assigned, it is important that they are either certified Referees, certified Chief Judges, or Stroke & Turn Judges with sufficient knowledge and experience that they can "ask the right questions" and make informed recommendations for approval or rejection.
+When Chief Judges are assigned, it is important that they are certified Referees, certified Chief Judges, or Stroke & Turn Judges with sufficient knowledge and experience that they can "ask the right questions" and make informed recommendations for approval or rejection.